puppetlabs/puppet-docs/source/puppet/4.6/reference/man/lookup.md

 <h2 id="OPTIONS">OPTIONS</h2>

-<p>These options and their effects are decribed in more detail in
+<p>These options and their effects are described in more detail in
 the puppet lookup function linked to above.</p>

 <ul>